 That might mean it has lots of disk space for all the spam.
 It could mean it has redundant components to reduce the possibility of lost email because of catastrophic failure.
 It almost certainly means it has an efficient connection to the internet.

 A print server?
 It’s just a computer optimized for printing.

 It probably has lots of disk space for spooled print files.
 Printing is a somewhat slow operation, so maybe the disks themselves need not be as fast as that of a file server.
 If it serves up multiple printers, then it needs enough connections to actually communicate with each printer.

 Web servers?
 Because web access is really just a kind of file access, web servers might look a lot like file servers: large fast hard disks, good network connections, and so on.

 Dedicated versus shared

 Dedicated or shared are terms commonly used when discussing web hosting.
-You can host your website on a machine shared with many others or on a machine dedicated to just you1.
-It depends on your needs.
+You can host your website on a machine shared with many others, or on a machine dedicated to just you.1 It depends on your needs.

 Ask Leo!, for example, is on a dedicated server.
-It’s my most important site, and thus I want it to be as fast and available as my budget allows.
-Other sites, like Not All News Is Bad, 7 Takeaways, Heroic Stories, and more, all live on a different server together, with even more websites.
+It’s my most important site, and I want it to be as fast and available as my budget allows.
+Other sites, like Not All News Is Bad, 7 Takeaways, Heroic Stories, and more, all live on a different server together with even more websites.

 There’s a resource being shared, either implied or explicit.
 A server is just a computer selected and optimized to perform a task in service to others.
-It’s that task that makes all the difference.
+It’s that task that makes the difference.